flatcar/flatcar-website/content/blog/2021-12-11-containerd-inotify-leak.md

 Both the legacy and inotify based mechanisms work fine to observe OOM events.

 Here's the code for cgroup v1: https://github.com/containerd/containerd/blob/release/1.5/pkg/oom/v1/v1.go.
-An `epoll` instance is created for the whole containerd-shim process, each spawned container registers an `eventfd` file descriptor with the kernel for OOM notifications and polls it through `epoll_wait`.
+An `epoll` instance is created for the whole containerd-shim process.
+Each spawned container registers an `eventfd` file descriptor with the kernel for OOM notifications and polls it through `epoll_wait`.

-The code for the cgroup2 case has more layers of abstractions and is here https://github.com/containerd/cgroups/blob/v1.0.2/v2/manager.go#L563-L605.
-Now every container has one inotify instance, which is subscribed to `memory.events` modification events and sends them through a go channel.
+The code for the cgroup2 case has more layers of abstractions and is seen [here](https://github.com/containerd/cgroups/blob/v1.0.2/v2/manager.go#L563-L605).
+Now every container has one inotify instance, which is subscribed to `memory.events` modification events and sends them through a Go channel.

 Unfortunately, there is a difference in behavior cgroup gets removed.
 For cgroup v1 we have this code in the kernel https://github.com/torvalds/linux/blob/v5.15/mm/memcontrol.c#L4665
 ```c